Skip to main content

 Define the PromQL for the aggregation

-First, identify the target metric that you want to aggregate using the Explore tab in Embedded Grafana.
+First, identify the target metric that you want to aggregate using the Explore tab in embedded Grafana.

 We break down the metric with near-infinite cardinality into a query specific to our mission.
 For example, we sum the metric by stack in this case.